mcdonaldcm7/alx-low_level_programming/0x02-functions_nested_loops/README.md

   102-fibonacci.c: This program prints the first 50 fibonacci numbers.

   103-fibonacci.c: This program prints the sum of even fibonacci numbers less than 4,000,000

+  104-fibonacci.c: This program prints the first 98 fibonacci numbers.